swizzin/docs.swizzin.ltd/docs/guides/troubleshooting.md

 - Any file under `/root/` which ends in `.info`

 If you would truly prefer to like to star from scratch, it is best to completely reformat and re-install your OS this will allow you to determine whether the issues you were facing were inside or outside the operating system much faster.

+If you are re-installing your OS, we recommend to use the latest LTS version of the distribution of your choice.